Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 When to Avoid Disneyland Resort in 2027

-• Thanksgiving week (approximately November 20–29): A very close second.
-Expect extreme waits and packed conditions.
+- Thanksgiving week (approximately November 20–29): A very close second.

-• Easter window (March 15 – April 7): Spring break crowds from across the western U.S. overlap, creating sustained high crowds.
+- Easter window (March 15 – April 7): Spring break crowds from across the western U.S. overlap.

-• 4th of July weekend (July 3–6): Disneyland on Independence Day is a unique kind of crowded.
-It’s an experience, but not necessarily a relaxing one.
+- 4th of July weekend (July 3–6): Disneyland on Independence Day is a unique kind of crowded.

-• July and August weekends: Peak summer combined with weekend visitors equals the longest waits of the year.
+- July and August weekends: Peak summer combined with weekend visitors.

 Tips for Planning Your Disneyland Resort 2027 Trip

 Book on-site hotels early.
-Disney’s three on-site hotels – the Grand Californian Hotel & Spa, the Disneyland Hotel, and the Pixar Place Hotel – provide Early Theme Park Entry (30 minutes before the general public).
-This benefit is significant during busier periods and gives you a meaningful head start on popular attractions.
+Disney’s three on-site hotels – the Grand Californian Hotel & Spa, the Disneyland Hotel, and the Pixar Place Hotel – now provide one Lightning Lane Multi Pass entry during your stay, following the retirement of traditional Early Theme Park Entry in January 2026.
 The Grand Californian also offers direct park access to Disney California Adventure.

 Understand the construction reality.
-Avatar land construction and the Avengers Campus expansion mean visible walls in parts of Disney California Adventure throughout 2027.
+Avatar land construction and the Avengers Campus expansion mean visible walls in parts of Disney California Adventure throughout 2027, and demolition of the Monsters, Inc. building is expected to ramp up as the year goes on.
 The core park experience is not affected, but go in with realistic expectations for the Hollywood Land area in particular.
 Disneyland Park itself is largely construction-free.

 Lightning Lane is essential.
 With new and popular attractions drawing crowds, having a Lightning Lane Multi Pass strategy is more important than ever.
 Prioritize your top one or two must-do attractions with Lightning Lane Single Pass, particularly anything that’s newly opened.